Search this Site

 At this point in time, I’m glad I don’t have children who could one day ask me of my generation "what on earth were we thinking?"
 So there's many good reasons to support our local farmers' market Wild Oats.

 Slow Food Ethics insists that the less we interfere with the whole complex soil system the better.
-There is a hierarchy in the

 "Slow Food" supports the view that organic farming provides the soil with thousands of micro-organisms that work together synergistically, feeding each other and enriching the earth.
 Plants are able to absorb the individual nutrients they need for their growth and this soil retains high levels of moisture and thus needs less watering.
 (That's when carrots help you see and spinach makes you strong - right?)